 Coaches: Coaches with air conditioning are used on our group tours for city sightseeing, short excursions to the countryside and longer transfers where necessary.
-However, mini buses may be used for smaller groups (under 10 passengers).
-Roads in Vietnam have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
+However, minibuses may be used for smaller groups (under 10 passengers).
+In Laos - where roads are often narrow, steep, or poorly maintained - smaller vans or minibuses are frequently required.
+Depending on group size, in areas where large coaches cannot operate, the group may be split into separate vehicles.
+Roads in Southeast Asia have generally improved over recent years, but traffic and/or weather conditions may extend driving times.
 Road construction work usually covers an enormous section of road - not just one or two kilometres as you may be used to.
 For this reason, the timings listed in the itinerary are approximations only.